-Management's annual report on our internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) and the independent registered public accounting firm's audit report on the effectiveness of our internal control over financial reporting are included in our financial statements for the year ended December 31, 2014 included in Item 8 of this Annual Report on Form 10-K, under the headings "Report of Management on Danaher Corporation's Internal Control Over Financial Reporting" and "Report of Independent Registered Public Accounting Firm," respectively, and are incorporated herein by reference.
+Management's annual report on our internal control over financial reporting (as such term is defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) and the independent registered public accounting firm's audit report on the effectiveness of our internal control over financial reporting are included in our financial statements for the year ended December 31, 2015 included in Item 8 of this Annual Report on Form 10-K, under the headings "Report of Management on Danaher Corporation's Internal Control Over Financial Reporting" and "Report of Independent Registered Public Accounting Firm," respectively, and are incorporated herein by reference.

-The Company completed the acquisition of more than 97% of the outstanding common stock of Nobel Biocare on December 11, 2014 and completed the acquisition of Devicor Medical Products on December 3, 2014.
-Since the Company has not yet fully incorporated the internal controls and procedures of either of these businesses into the Company's internal control over financial reporting, management excluded each of these businesses from its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2014.
-Nobel Biocare and Devicor Medical Products constituted approximately 7% and 1% of the Company's total assets as of December 31, 2014, respectively, and each accounted for less than 1% of the Company's total revenues for the year then ended.
+The Company completed the acquisition of Pall on August 31, 2015.
+Since the Company has not yet fully incorporated the internal controls and procedures of Pall into the Company's internal control over financial reporting, management excluded Pall from its assessment of the effectiveness of the Company's internal control over financial reporting as of December 31, 2015.
+Pall Corporation constituted approximately 33% of the Company's total assets as of December 31, 2015 and accounted for approximately 4% of the Company's total revenues for the year then ended.